Iron-voldy/aahaas_internshipProject_backend/README.md

 ## License

-This project is open-source and available for educational purposes.
+This project is open-source and available for internship task complete purposes.